Working Today for a Healthier Tomorrow

 Total Workforce Trained

-The Naval Medical Research Unit – San Antonio (NAMRU-SA) required an experienced contractor to conduct basic, applied, and translational research and to provide administrative support for the Carniofacial Health and Restorative Medicine (CHARM) directorate.
+The Naval Medical Research Unit – San Antonio (NAMRU-SA) required an experienced contractor to conduct basic, applied, and translational research and to provide administrative support for the Craniofacial Health and Restorative Medicine (CHARM) directorate.

-Our team worked to improve the diagnosis, treatment, and prevention of oral, dental, and craniofacial diseases and injuries that affect U.S. Sailors and Marines; increase the drugs, technologies, and techniques available to clinicians for the treatment of antibiotic-resistant infections; and minimize the environmental impact of Naval Dentistry.
+Our team works to improve the diagnosis, treatment, and prevention of oral, dental, and craniofacial diseases and injuries that affect U.S. Sailors and Marines; increase the drugs, technologies, and techniques available to clinicians for the treatment of antibiotic-resistant infections; and minimize the environmental impact of Naval Dentistry.